- How large are your class sizes?

-Dancers older than Preschool are grouped according to age, ability, attendance and attitude.
+Dancers older than Preschool and Tiny Tots are grouped according to age, ability, attendance and attitude.
 Dancer placement is at the sole discretion of the instructors.
-Preschool aged children must have turned 4 by December 31 in order to register for the Preschool class.
+Children must have turned 4 by December 31 in order to register for the Preschool class.
 Tiny Tots is available for dancers who are 3-4 years old (this class introduces movement in a fun and creative way and does not include a performance component).

 4. What is the duration of the dance year?

-September to April/early May, with the year end concert marking the end of the season.
-Some of the more advanced groups will be asked to perform at Vesna (middle of May) & Folkfest (middle of August).
+September to early May, with the year end concert typically marking the end of the season.
+Some of the more advanced groups may be asked to perform at Vesna (middle of May) & Folkfest (middle of August).
+Performance opportunities are pending.

-5. My child has never danced, what group would he/she start in?
+5. My child has never tried Ukrainian Dance.
+What group would he/she start in?

 7. When will my child perform?

 8. What costumes are required for Preschool and Beginner?

 Instructors will give costume requirements for each group in advance of performances.
 Preschool does not require a specific costume for performances, however it is requested that they wear a Ukrainian blouse/shirt or long sleeved white shirt, along with black bottoms (skirt for girls, pants for boys – no jeans, no print or decals).

 9. Do I rent or own my costume?

-Dancers are required to purchase their own embroidered Poltava blouse/shirt (this is part of the costume requirement for the younger groups) and boys own their Poltava pants.
+Younger groups – Dancers are required to purchase their own embroidered Poltava blouse/shirt (this is part of the costume requirement for the younger groups).
+Younger boys may be required to purchase their Poltava pants and Poyas (belt).

 Older Groups – Group costumes for specific regions are rented from Boyan for a fee.
 Specific costume requirements and purchases are discussed on a per group basis.

 11. What is the fee payment structure like?

 Payment can be made in either one lump sum payment or two equal installments dated September 1 and January 1.
 If two payments are made, both cheques must accompany your registration form.
-Your registration fees will include group competition fees in their amount (not applicable for Preschool and Beginner dancers).
+E-transfer is another payment option.

 12. How much are fees for the year?